Finding the Software Version and Feature Set

 Note Although you can copy any file on the flash memory to the TFTP server, it is time-consuming to copy all of the HTML files in the tar file.
 We recommend that you download the tar file from Cisco.com and archive it on an internal host in your network.

 You can also configure the switch as a TFTP server to copy files from one switch to another without using an external TFTP server by using the tftp-server global configuration command.
 For more information about the tftp-server command, see the “Basic File Transfer Services Commands” section of the Cisco IOS Configuration Fundamentals Command Reference, Release 12.2 :

 This procedure is for copying the combined tar file to the switch.
 You copy the file to the switch from a TFTP server and extract the files.
 You can download an image file and replace or keep the current image.

-Note Make sure that the compact flash card is inserted into the switch before downloading the software.
+Note Make sure that the Secure Digital (SD) flash card is inserted into the switch before downloading the software.

 To download software, follow these steps:

 Step 1 Use Table 1 to identify the file that you want to download.

 Step 2 Download the software image file.
 If you have a SmartNet support contract, go to this URL, and log in to download the appropriate files:

 To download the image for an IE 3010 switch, click Switches > Industrial Ethernet Switches > Cisco IE 3010 Series Switches, and then click on the Cisco IOS software for your specific switch model.

 Step 3 Copy the image to the appropriate TFTP directory on the workstation, and make sure that the TFTP server is properly configured.